 The wings of an airplane lift the aircraft up by throwing a tremendous amount of air down.
-This basic fact about flying may not be obvious to everyone because air is invisible and so its movement usually goes unnoticed.
-Nevertheless, evidence of the air being displaced downward can be seen when an airplane flies over a cloud and in doing so it creates a trough of clear air cutting through the cloud.
-Likewise an airplane flying low over a runway or field will show the result of the downward breeze in the blowing dust and leaves as the airplane passes overhead.
+This basic fact about flying may not be obvious to everyone because air is invisible, so its movement usually goes unnoticed.
+Nevertheless, evidence of the air being displaced downward can be seen when an airplane flies over a cloud, and in doing so, it creates a trough of clear air cutting through the cloud.
+Likewise, an airplane flying low over a runway or field will show the result of the downward breeze in the blowing dust and leaves as the airplane passes overhead.
 How the wings throw the air down is the key to understanding flight.

-Many of the early aviation pioneers thought that this is how a airplane could fly.
-The wings of their aircraft were nothing more than large airtight fabrics that were intended to deflect the air downward as the propeller moved the plane forward.
-The idea that wing surface area equates to lift is a widely held belief even to this day.
+Many of the early aviation pioneers thought this is how an airplane would fly, so the wings of their aircraft were nothing more than large airtight fabrics that were intended to deflect the air downward as the propeller moved the plane forward.
+The idea that the wing surface area equates to lift is a widely held belief even to this day.
 Aerodynamic engineers still calculate a plane’s wing loading – the weight of the plane divided by the area of the wing – as if the total surface area of the wings is all that mattered in determining the lift generated by the wings.
 But generating lift by deflecting air with a large surface is not how an airplane flies.

 A properly cambered wing produces lift by the top wing surface pulling the air down.
-The wing is able to pull the air down because air has viscosity such that the air sticks to the surface of the wing and thus causes the air stream to follow the wing’s profile.
+The wing is able to pull the air down because air has viscosity and so the air sticks to the surface of the wing and thus causes the airstream to follow the wing’s profile.
 This process of pulling the air down produces much more lift than the method of trying to generate lift by using the bottom surface to push the air down.

-Likewise the air stream adheres to the surface of a cambered wing.
-Just as the air flows over the thickest part of the wing it takes a downward turn so as to follow the profile of the wing.
-In taking this turn a force is being applied on the air pulling it down and likewise in accordance to Newton’s laws an equal and opposite force is being applied to the wing lifting it up.
+Likewise the airstream adheres to the surface of a cambered wing.
+Just as the air flows over the thickest part of the wing, it takes a downward turn to follow the profile of the wing.
+In taking this turn, a force is being applied on the air pulling it down and, in accordance to Newton’s laws, an equal and opposite force is being applied to the wing lifting it up.

-When the air is sticking to the wing it follows the profile of the wing and in doing so it is thrown down.
-For the most part the air acts as if it is incompressible such that far above the wing the air streams continues to mimic the profile of the wing.
-Nevertheless as we go higher above the wing this following of the wing’s profile fades until we reach air that is unaffected by the passing of the airplane.
-Thus the air that is about a half wingspan above the wing is pulled down much harder than the air that is farther above the wings of the airplane.
+For the most part, the air acts as if it were incompressible such that far above the wing the air stream continues to mimic the profile of the wing.
+Nevertheless, as we go higher above the wing this following of the wing’s profile fades until we reach air that is unaffected by the passing of the airplane.
+Thus the air that is about half a wingspan above the wing is pulled down much harder than the air that is farther above the wings of the airplane.
 The fact that the behavior of the air transitions as we move from a point just above the wing to being much farther away is potentially problematic to our efforts of calculating the lifting power generated by throwing the air down.
 Both how much air is thrown down and how fast it is being thrown down is important for these calculations.

 In their book Understanding Flight David F. Anderson and Scott Eberhardt introduced the visualization tool of there being a scoop above the wing diverting the air down.
-This simple conceptual model of having all the air within the scoop being thrown down the same way can be substituted for the more complicated reality of the downward pulling effect diminishing the farther we are above the wing.
-For the vast majority of aerodynamically correct wing profiles for a airplane in normal flight using a six degree AOA, the effective area A of the scoop is ½ b2 where b is the wingspan.
+This simple conceptual model of having all the air within the scoop being thrown down with the same velocity can be substituted for the more complicated reality of the downward pulling effect diminishing the farther we are above the wing.
+For an airplane in normal level flight the effective area A of the scoop is ½ b2 where b is the wingspan.

 With the correct understanding of the science of flight we can obtain tremendous insight into why the wings of birds or airplanes are shaped a particular way.